kyma-project/community/docs/guidelines/technical-guidelines/03-helm.md

     - Jobs are troublesome to debug.
     - The CRD is not listed as a part of Helm release.

-## Moving resources between charts
+## Moving Resources Between Charts

 Moving resources, such as ConfigMaps, Deployments, CRDs, and others from one chart to another is problematic as it causes Kyma to lose backward compatibility.
 The deployment in which the CRD is moved cannot be upgraded to a newer version.